rifqifarelmuhammad/socket-programming/README.md

 ## How to Run the Program
 1. Run ```go run main.go``` on the server package to run the server
 2. Run ```go run main.go``` on the client package to run the client
-3. Enter the URL, accepted content type, and accepted content language
+3. Input the URL, accepted content type, and accepted content language
 4. The response will be sent by the server based on the input
-5. You can repeat steps 2 to 4

 ### List of URL
 - SERVER_HOST:SERVER_PORT/ (note: accepted content type must be text/html)